Scraping Craigslist Posts

 Exercise

-• Repeat this for few other metropolitan areas, such as Los Angeles and Raleigh.
+• Repeat this for few other urban areas, such as Los Angeles and Raleigh.

 Cautions & Conclusions